ludovic-ronsin-cbp/liquibase-groovy-dsl/README.md

 ## News

-### June 3, 2018
+### June 23, 2018
-Release 2.0.0 of the Groovy DSL decouples the DSL from any particular version of Liquibase, making it easier for users to take advantage of new releases of Liquibase as soon as they are released.
-Note that the DSL itself is compiled and tested against a specific version of Liquibase (currently 3.4.2), so YMMV with regard to newer releases.  **NOTE** The Groovy DSL no longer includes Liquibase itself as a dependency.
+Work is continuing on Release 2.0.0 of the Groovy DSL, which will fully support Liquibase 3.6.1.
+This release will decouple the DSL from any particular version of Liquibase, making it easier for users to take advantage of new releases of Liquibase as soon as they are released.
+Note that the DSL itself is tested against a specific version of Liquibase to ensure complete compatibility with a specific version, so YMMV with regard to newer releases.

+*This release has breaking changes*

+There are several breaking changes with this version of the DSL:
+1. The Groovy DSL no longer includes Liquibase itself as a dependency.
 Users must make sure the desired version of Liquibase is on the classpath.

-*Note* There was a bug introduced in version 1.2.2 of the parser regarding filenames and the `includeAll` change that was fixed in the 2.0.0 release.
+2. There was a bug introduced in version 1.2.2 of the DSL regarding filenames and the `includeAll` change.
+Version 1.2.2 was incorrectly converting all changeset filenames to absolute paths, a bug that was fixed in version 2.0.0.
-Prior to version 1.2.2, filenames for included changesets were relative to the working directory whenever the directory passed to `includeAll` was relative to the working directory.
-In version 1.2.2, all filenames became absolute paths, which is not what we want.
-This has been fixed in version 2.0.0, but if you have changesets that were run with version 1.2.2 of the parser, version 2.0.0 will try to run them again, which means you'll probably need to fix some of the paths in the DATABASECHANGELOG table.
+  If you are updating from version 1.2.1 or earlier, this change should not effect you, but if you've run changes with version 1.2.2, you will need to fix some or all of yhe paths in the DATABASECHANGELOG table before running the 2.0.0 parser.
+Failing to do this wil result in Liquibase trying to run the changes again.

+3. Liquibase made a change to the checksum logic in version 3.6.0.
+According to the Liquibase documentation, Liquibase will just fix the checksums of each change when you run the first update command, but it won't detect changes to any changes that were marked with the `runOnChange`.
+If you have any changes that use `runOnChange`, you should run an update once with your old version, then run it again with the new version to fix the checksums.

+4. Liquibase changed the `resourceFilter` attribute of the `includeAll` element to just `filter`.
+Since the Groovy DSL is being built for Luquibase 3.6.x, it will throw an error if it finds the old `resourceFilter` attribute, so you will need to convert any effected change sets.
+Note that `includeAll` is one of the few things handled by the DSL itself, so `filter` will still work even if you're using an older version of Liquibase.

 ###February 23, 2017
 Release 1.2.2 of the Groovy DSL is a minor release that resolves a few bugs.